gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 commit the DTLS Key Context to persistent secure storage could result in loss of the latest DTLS Key Context.
-Therefore, the endpoints SHOULD retain the old restart DTLS key context until it the key-management confirms the new ones are commited to secure storage.
+Therefore, the endpoints SHOULD retain the old restart DTLS key context until it the key-management confirms the new ones are committed to secure storage.
 This can for example be ensure that at key-changes signals to terminate the old DTLS Key Contexts (including the restart) is never sent until the new restart DTLS Key Context has been committed to